sipgate-io/sipgateio-node/README.md

 Initiate a call between two phones of your choice, no matter if inside your sipgate account or outside.

+### Settings

+Make setting for sipgate.io.
+Currently, setting URLs for webhooks is supported.

 ## Usage

 ### Creating a Client